 Rowany Festival is the largest event in the Kingdom of Lochac.
-Affectionately shortened to just “Festival”, it is hosted each year by the Barony of Rowany over the Easter Long Weekend.
-Festival has been held in many locations, and is currently in the cooler climes of Camp Womberoo in the Southern Highlands, near Mittagong.
+Affectionately shortened to just ‘Festival’, it is hosted each year by the Barony of Rowany over the Easter long weekend.
+Festival has been held in many locations, and is currently in the cooler climes of Camp Wombaroo in the Southern Highlands, near Mittagong.

 For more information, please have a look around the site.
-A good place to start is to check out the following pages:
+The following pages are a good place to start: